CMingTseng/razuberi/README.md

-Warning: API will be seriously refactored and changed soon
+Warning: API will be seriously refactored and changed soon (I hope so)

 Razuberi v0.5.6
 =======